fabric8io/fabric8/examples/secure-rest/README.md

 You can use a command-line utility, such as cURL or wget, to perform the HTTP requests.
 We have provided a few files with sample XML representations in `src/test/resources`, so we will use those for testing our services.

-1. Open a command prompt and change directory to `quickstarts/secure-rest`.
+1. Open a command prompt and change directory to `secure-rest`.
 2. Run the following curl commands (curl commands may not be available on all platforms):

     * Create a customer